dlewis-irse/react-to-rabbit/TaskTracker.md

 - [x] Maintain mapping of request IDs to WebSocket connections.
 - [x] Consume responses from RabbitMQ and relay them to WebSocket clients.
 - [x] Update WebSocket server to use ES6 import syntax.
-- [ ] Implement plugin architecture for request handlers.
+- [x] Implement plugin architecture for request handlers.
 - [x] Replace Node.js with Bun.js for backend execution.
 - [x] Implement error handling for RabbitMQ disconnections.
 - [ ] Add support for streaming data in the backend.
 - [ ] Add logging for RabbitMQ and WebSocket server events.
 - [ ] Document the WebSocket server and RabbitMQ connection setup.
 - [ ] Add configuration validation to ensure correct settings at startup.
+- [ ] Implement a handler for `testRequest` in the backend.
+- [ ] Route the `testRequest` to the appropriate handler in the backend.

 ## Worker Service Developer Tasks